yellowgomi/yellowgomi.github.io/_posts/2020-07-04-quiet-desperation.md

 <!-- more -->

+---

 This is just a post of meaningless introspection.

 I woke up 12 PM today, with an aching head (probably from lack of caffeine) and a huge amount of disgust at myself.
 This is quite unusual.
 I haven't felt anything like this for a while.

-Technically speaking, I haven't felt depressed after the fourth year at undergraduate.
+Technically speaking, I haven't felt depressed after the fourth year at college.

 I remember being exhausted every midnight, and waking up the same five or six hours later in the morning.
 Frankly speaking, that's the only thing I remember for sure from those years.
 The rest of my memory seems vague, and unreal, like looking down at someone strangling themselves and feeling indifferent, only that I know I'm actually looking at myself.